 If no payment has been received after four working days have passed, a $45 fee is applied to the tenant's account and the water is disconnected.

-Once the account has been paid in full, including all penalties, the water service is restored.
+Once the past due portion of the account has been paid in full, including all penalties, the water service is restored.

 Final BillsWhen a tenant leaves a property, a final bill is sent to the former tenant and a copy, designated landlord copy, is sent to the landlord.